dream-dice/website/pages/chapter1.md

-# Chapter 1 - Werewolves in the Mist
+# Werewolves in the Mist

 We begin our tale in the village of Daggerford.
 Where the mayor, a stoutly fellow by the name of Gerder, sent out a request to the Faction Oversight Guild as the town is in dire need of help.
 A pack of werewolves had been ransacking the village, killing, stealing and abducting fair maidens, the locals called them “the werewolves in the mist”.